hamza-makadi/Maze-Generator/README.md

 ## Feedback and Contributions
 Feedback and contributions are welcome!
 If you have any suggestions or would like to contribute to the project, feel free to open an issue or submit a pull request on the project repository.

----

-Feel free to customize this README file according to your project's specific details and requirements!